rastislavcore/gitprofile/README.md

       header: 'GitHub Projects',
       mode: 'automatic', // Mode can be: 'automatic' or 'manual'
       automatic: {
-        type: 'projects', // 'commits' will display user's commit, 'projects' will display projects by user.
+        type: 'projects', // 'commits' will display the user's commits, 'projects' will display projects by the user.
         sortBy: 'stars', // Sort projects by 'stars' or 'updated'
         limit: 8, // How many projects to display.
         exclude: {
           forks: false, // Forked projects will not be displayed if set to true.
-          projects: [], // These projects will not be displayed. example: ['rastislavcore/my-project1', 'rastislavcore/my-project2']
+          projects: [], // These projects will not be displayed.
+Example: ['rastislavcore/my-project1', 'rastislavcore/my-project2']
         },
       },
       manual: {
         // Properties for manually specifying projects
-        projects: ['rastislavcore/gitprofile', 'rastislavcore/pandora'], // List of repository names to display. example: ['rastislavcore/my-project1', 'rastislavcore/my-project2']
+        projects: ['rastislavcore/gitprofile', 'rastislavcore/pandora'], // List of repository names to display.
+Example: ['rastislavcore/my-project1', 'rastislavcore/my-project2']
       },
     },
     external: {